Sound—energy we can hear—travels only so far before it soaks away into the world around us. Until electrical microphones were

 Intercoms are used as baby monitors and in those desktop gadgets that allow bosses

 to speak to their secretaries (or vice versa).
-The most basic kind of intercom has two
+The simplest kind of intercom has two

 handsets in different rooms connected together by a length of copper